 Drying: patience and gentleness

-Mistakes to absolutely avoid
+Mistakes to avoid at all costs

 Leave your accessories in a plastic bag